Mail Forwarding Service

 When purchasing the service online, the customer’s identity is validated through an authentication process using the customers’ credit card information.
-If the customer’s identity cannot be validated, the Customer still has the option to purchase the service online and activate it at a post office by using government-issued customer identification.
+If the customer’s identity cannot be validated, the customer still has the option to purchase the service online.
+Their identify will be verified at a post office by using government-issued customer identification.

-The Change of Address (Mail Forwarding) service for Moves is offered for periods of:
+The Mail Forwarding for Moves service is offered for periods of:

 - 12 months (recommended): The 12-month service option offers greater value and ensures movers won't miss annual or infrequent mailings, such as tax documents, car license sticker renewals, financial statements and membership/club renewals.

 - 4 months: The service period is an economical option that provides short-term protection against mail being delivered to the old address, which can be extended, if necessary.